BS Degree Program Mission, Educational Objectives & Student Outcomes

 Assessment: A programming assignment in COP4530.

-SB) Software Analysis and Development: Upon completion of the program, the student will be able to design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline.
+SB) Software Engineering: Upon completion of the program, the student will be able to design, implement, and evaluate a computing-based solution to meet a given set of computing requirements.

 Assessment: capstone group project in CEN4090L.

-SC) Communication: Upon completion of the program, the student will be able to communicate effectively in a variety of professional contexts.
+SC) Oral Communication: Upon completion of the program, the student will be able to communicate effectively orally in a variety of professional contexts.

-SE) Teamwork: Upon completion of the program, the student will be able to function effectively as a member or leader of a team engaged in activities appropriate to the program’s discipline.
+SF) Teamwork: Upon completion of the program, the student will be able to function effectively as a member or leader of a team engaged in activities appropriate to Computer Science.

 Assessment: capstone group project in CEN4090L.

-The SMALC/SACS outcomes for the BS degree are related to the ABET/CAC student outcomes as follows.
+The SACSCOC/SMALC outcomes for the BS degree are related to the ABET/CAC student outcomes as follows.

 SA.
 Programming Competence A1